 White-nose syndrome in Europe and the UK

 The fungus that causes white-nose syndrome (WNS), Pseudogymnoascus destructans (Pd) (previously called Geomyces destructans), has been identified on a number of bats in at least 18 European countries, including the UK, France, Germany, Switzerland, Hungary, the Czech Republic, Slovakia and most recently in Italy.
 However, unlike in North America, these findings have not been linked with mass mortalities and WNS has not been confirmed in Europe.

 There have been no significant mortalities reported from any of the sites the samples were collected at or mass mortalities at any other hibernation site in the UK.
 Pd is present across a large part of Europe and there have been no cases of white-nose syndrome, no associated mass mortalities of bats.
 It is thought probable that European bats have a resistance to the fungus, possibly evolved over thousands of years of exposure.
 Evidence to date from the UK supports the theory that our bats have similar resistance to those elsewhere in Europe.
-In North America Pd is a novel pathogen and so native species do not have the same resistance to the fungus.
+In North America Pd was introduced as a novel pathogen (probably from Europe) and so native species there do not have the same resistance to the fungus.

-BCT is very grateful to the NBMP volunteers who have taken part in these projects and to everyone who has submitted samples for testing in the passive surveillance programme.
+BCT is very grateful to the NBMP volunteers who have taken part in the various Pd surveillance projects and to everyone who has submitted samples for testing in the passive surveillance programme.